seo6oss/wFBA/README.md

 This `wholesaleFBA` project stands as a testament to the power of automation and data-driven decision-making in the e-commerce wholesale domain.
 It encapsulates a sophisticated workflow, from initial data preparation and cleansing (leveraging VBA for efficiency) to advanced market analysis and profitability forecasting through seamless API integrations.

 The modular design and clear separation of concerns (data preparation, API integration, calculation, reporting) demonstrate a robust and scalable approach to complex business challenges.
-While the API keys and specific operational details are omitted due to their sensitive and proprietary nature, the underlying architecture and conceptual implementations are designed to be fully functional and adaptable to real-world scenarios.
+While the API keys and specific operational details are omitted due to their sensitive and proprietary nature, the underlying architecture and implementations are designed to be fully functional and adaptable to real-world scenarios.

 This tool empowers FBA wholesalers to: